drew-wks/event_autoreminder/README.md

 Automatically send a reminder email to invitees of events you have created in Google Calendar

 ## Requirements
-Google workspace
+Google Workspace account
-set up a Google Cloud Project
+A Google Cloud Project
+Within GCP,
-you'll need to enable the Calendar and Gmail APIs for your project Create a OAuth Client ID.
+You'll need to enable the Calendar and Gmail APIs for your project Create a OAuth Client ID.
 Create a OAuth consent screen if this is your first time
 d.
 Define the scopes your application can access:
 i.
 For Google Calendar: https://www.googleapis.com/auth/calendar.readonly